DeFiCh/defichain.com/content/learn/run-a-masternode.en.md

 ### Step 4 - Setting up owner address with sufficient funds

-In order to run a masternode, you must own at least 1 million $DFI coins.
+In order to run a masternode, you must own at least 1 million DFI tokens.
 Let's set up an address with sufficient funds to use as an owner.
 Masternodes currently only support legacy addresses, so create a masternode address using:

 ```
 ~/.defi/defi-cli getnewaddress "<label>" legacy